-- A. Tool Well: Includes the Crop and Zoom tools. - B. Settings/Help: Buttons for accessing Resize Al's preferences and help windows.
-The button at the bottom shows/hides the Presets pane. - C. Presets: A library of presets for different printers, paper types and print sizes. - D. Search Box: Search for presets by name. - E. Preview Window: Preview of image to be resized. - F. Zoom Level/Split Screen/Soft Proofing: Controls for setting the zoom level; displaying a split-screen (before/after) view; and for turning soft proofing on or off. - G. Tool Options bar: Lists options for the current tool. - H. Navigator/Levels/Info Pane: Navigator, levels (histogram) and general photo information. - I. Photo Size: Displays the pixel dimensions of your photo, and lets you adjust the dimensions for the resized image. - J. Settings: For selecting the resizing method and adjusting smoothness in the final image. - K. Sharpening: Sets sharpening options for the resized photo. - L. Film grain: Adds realistic film grain to the final image. - M. Tiling: Lets you tile the finished image into a series of individual files for assembling into a mural or other oversized print piece.
+- A. Tool Well: Includes the Crop and Zoom tools. - B. Settings/Help: Buttons for accessing Resize AI's preferences and help windows.
+The button at the bottom shows/hides the Presets pane. - C. Presets: A library of presets for different printers, paper types and print sizes. - D. Search Box: Search for presets by name. - E. Preview Window: Preview of image to be resized. - F. Zoom Level/Split Screen/Soft Proofing: Controls for setting the zoom level; displaying a split-screen (before/after) view; and for turning soft proofing on or off. - G. Tool Options bar: Lists options for the current tool. - H. Navigator/Levels/Info Pane: Navigator, levels (histogram) and general photo information. - I. Photo Size: Displays the pixel dimensions of your photo, and lets you adjust the dimensions for the resized image. - J. Settings: For selecting the resizing method and adjusting smoothness in the final image. - K. Noise Reduction: Applies noise reduction using ON1's NoNoise AI technology during the resizing process. - L. Sharpening: Sets sharpening options for the resized photo. - M. Face Recovery: Enhances the details in small faces in a photo.

-- N. Gallery wrap: Sets a custom border on the finished image for use when printing on canvas. - O. Reset All/Cancel/Done: Reset all settings; cancel and return to the startup window or external application without saving; save and close open images with the current settings. - P. Print/Export/Share: Prints the current image (or selection, when multiple images are selected); opens the Export window; lets you share your image (MacOS only).
+- N. Film grain: Adds realistic film grain to the final image. - O. Tiling: Lets you tile the finished image into a series of individual files for assembling into a mural or other oversized print piece. - P. Gallery wrap: Sets a custom border on the finished image for use when printing on canvas. - Q. Reset All/Cancel/Done: Reset all settings; cancel and return to the startup window or external application without saving; save and close open images with the current settings. - R. Print/Export/Share: Prints the current image (or selection, when multiple images are selected); opens the Export window; lets you share your image (MacOS only).